danomatika/loaf/README.md

 ### Linux

-Open the Code::Blocks .cbp and hit F9 to build.
-Optionally, you can build the example with the Makefile.

-To build and run it on the terminal:
+To build and run on the terminal:

     make
     make run

 ### Windows

-_Instructions for Visual Studio to be added here._
+_Instructions for Visual Studio to be added here.
+Contributions are welcome._

 DEVELOPING
 ----------